 We live in a time when couples have a huge range of choices about the words and rituals they can choose from in planning their wedding ceremony.
 If you’re working with a rabbi, cantor or officiant of another faith, s/he will probably provide you with some specific ceremony texts and outlines to consider, as well as ideas for incorporating specific elements you may want.
+You can learn more about the different rituals here.
 Many clergy are open to suggestions or changes from the specific words and rituals they typically use, though some are more flexible than others, so it’s a good idea to find out early on if the person you’re working with is a good match for your needs.
 We are often asked for sample wedding ceremonies, so we thought this page would be useful to include.

 We have many samples of different parts of Jewish and interfaith wedding ceremonies that you may want to browse, including alternative English translations to some of the traditional Hebrew blessings.
 We offer examples of different options for several components of the wedding ceremony, including: